Roshanmahes/Dynamic-Schedule/README.md

 # Dynamic-Schedule
-Website for Dynamic Appointment Scheduling.
+Website for my master project about Dynamic Appointment Scheduling.
+The application can be viewed at [www.dynamicschedule.ml](http://dynamicschedule.ml/).